-In previous years, the November Nine concept allowed players to recuperate after the long slog.
+From 2008 to 2016, WSOP organisers included breathing space for those that made the final table, by introducing the November Nine concept allowing players to recuperate after the long slog.
 You would think this was good news for the older players, because anatomically speaking, the kids are mentally and physically stronger than their more experienced brethren.

 But is this the case?